jjindrich/jjazure-ai-mcp/jjwebsec/README.md

 Configuration for web app:
 - Environment variable: ASPNETCORE_FORWARDEDHEADERS_ENABLED=true to enable forwarded headers because of Entra ID forwarding schema.
 - Environment variable: Api__BaseUrl to point to the base API URL.

+Configuration for API:
+- Environment variable: Api__BaseUrl to point to the base API URL.

 ### Protect API with Azure API Management